Skip to content

 Bug Fixes

-• Fixed major error in v3.2.2 causing syntax error at import.
+• Fixed syntax error in error handling within utils.test_input_dict().

 Contact